Developing a Budget for a New Time and Attendance System

 When selecting software vendors, you should start with some background research.
 Review their websites, and make sure they offer the functionality you are looking for.
 Contact the vendors who do, and check which companies charge a premium for each individual feature.

 If the quotes you receive are far more than you expected and plan to budget, you should reconsider certain features to better fit your budget.
 Remember, the more functionality you require, the more money you will need to budget for your system.
 Know what features are necessary for your desired functionality, and which you can omit to fit the budget.
+Some providers may even be able to support advanced features after implementation, allowing your business to scale up features and services over time.

 5. Adjunct Systems & HR Shared Services